assyrianic/Tagha/README.md

 The TASM Assembler has a single software dependency by using my [C Data Structure Collection](https://github.com/assyrianic/C-Data-Structure-Collection) to accomodate data structures like the symbol tables, etc.

-* run the `build_tagha_toolchain.sh` script which will build the C data structure collection library and link it to a build of the Tagha Assembler.
+* run the `build_tagha_assembler.sh` script which will build the C data structure collection library and link it to a build of the Tagha Assembler.
 * you should have an executable called `tasm`

 ### How to create TBC Scripts with TASM.